The information that follows is intended to provide applicants with general admission guidelines for credit programs.

 Students who do not meet these requirements may be eligible to attend UFV as International students.
 International students should be aware that different application forms, fees, timelines, and procedures will apply.
 Please see the International students section for more details.

 The following are the minimum requirements for admission to UFV.

-Many programs also require that you meet additional entrance requirements, such as completion of specific courses with certain grades or averages, written statements, references, etc. Specific admission requirements are set in order to ensure students have a reasonable chance of success.
-Please refer to your preferred program or discipline in the calendar for entrance requirements, documents required, and information about how and when to apply.
+Many programs also require that students meet additional entrance requirements, such as completion of specific courses with certain grades or averages, written statements, references, etc. Specific admission requirements are set in order to ensure students have a reasonable chance of success.
+Please refer to preferred program or discipline in the calendar for entrance requirements, documents required, and information about how and when to apply.

 Programs may admit students in one of two ways:

 Programs that admit on a competitive basis will include information on the criteria that will be used in the "Basis for admission decision" section for each program in the calendar.

 Admission to a program does not imply space availability in all courses required for the program.

 See UFV's Admission policy (80) for more information.

 A list of when programs accept applications is available at ufv.ca/admissions/programs-accepting-applications.
 This shows when the program has intakes, and whether applications are currently open.

 Early application is recommended for all programs.
 Applications should be complete upon submission to UFV, or completed as quickly as possible.
 Review the entrance and document requirements that are listed in the calendar.
 The application date recorded is the date that the application form, all required information or documents for the program, and the application fee are mailed or submitted.